 a.
-When bringing cast and crew into the UK, different rules may apply depending on the type of production they are coming to work on and where they are working.
+When bringing cast and crew into the UK, different rules may apply depending on the type of production they are coming to work on, where they are working and where they are travelling from or through.

 NOTE: All usual immigration requirements for entering and working in the UK still apply.